Happstack/happstack-book/AcidState/AcidStateIntro.md

 That works great.. as long as your application is only single-threaded, and as long as it never crashes, and never needs to be restarted.
-But, for a web application, those requires are completely unacceptable.
-The idea is still appealing though. `acid-state` provides a practical implementation of that idea which actually implements the ACID guarantees that you may be familiar with from traditional relational databases such as MySQL, postgres, etc.
+For a web application, those requires are completely unacceptable -- but the idea is still appealing. `acid-state` provides a practical implementation of that idea which actually implements the ACID guarantees that you may be familiar with from traditional relational databases such as MySQL, postgres, etc.

 In `acid-state` we start by defining a type that represents the state we wish to store.
 Then we write a bunch of pure functions that query